-Granola bars are easy to make, and they’re the perfect addition to your child’s lunchbox.
+Granola bars are easy to make and are the perfect addition to your child’s lunchbox.
 Busy moms know that they also make a wonderful after-school or on-the-go snack.
-If you’re looking for a recipe that the whole family will love, try these chocolate dipped granola bars!
+Try these chocolate-dipped granola bars if you’re looking for a recipe that the whole family will love!

 While the recipe involves a quite a few ingredients, this recipe makes a large batch of granola bars.
 And you can feel better knowing exactly what went in to them, too.